 Windows 7 contains software already includes the ability to fax from your computer.
 The program is called “Windows Fax and Scan.”

 To send (or receive) a fax from a Windows 7 Computer using Windows Fax and Scan you’ll need the following:

 - A computer running Windows 7

 - Modem or Fax Board on the computer (the majority of computers that have a telephone line connection have this ability)

 - A document to send

-It’s important to be aware that to use Windows Fax and Scan to turn your computer as a fax machine, the computer needs to always be on and connected to the phone line to receive a fax.
+When using Windows Fax and Scan as a fax machine, the computer needs to always be on and connected to the phone line to receive a fax.